react-navigation/react-navigation.github.io/versioned_docs/version-8.x/custom-navigators.md

 - The hook returns the [navigation state](navigation-state.md) in the `state` property.
 This is the current state of the navigator.
 There's also a `descriptors` object which contains the data and helpers for each screen in the navigator.
 - We get the focused route from the state with `state.routes[state.index]` - as `state.index` is the index of the currently focused route in the `state.routes` array.
 - Then we get the corresponding descriptor for the focused route with `descriptors[focusedRoute.key]` and call the `render()` method on it to get the React element for the screen.
-- The content of the navigator is wrapped in `NavigationContent` to provide appropriate context and wrappers.
+- We use the `render` function returned by `useNavigationBuilder` to render the content of the navigator with appropriate context and wrappers.

 With this, we have a basic stack navigator that renders only the focused screen.
 Unlike the built-in stack navigator, this doesn't keep unfocused screens rendered.
 But you can loop through `state.routes` and render all of the screens if you want to keep them mounted.
 You can also read `descriptor.options` to get the [options](screen-options.md) to handle the screen's title, header, and other options.